LukeInkster/comp421/week3/README.md

+_Note: explore the ipython notebooks in this directory._

 This week is about learning the parameters of a predictor.
 We'll look at three flavours: polynomials, neural nets, and radial basis functions.
 We will see that each has its own strengths and weaknesses.

 ***